storj/docs/app/(docs)/object-mount/installation/mac/page.md

     MacOS Installation Instructions

 ---
-## MacOS - Using Linux Containers

 A fully native Mac client is in private beta, with a public beta available soon!

-However, if you would like to run the Linux version on your Mac, you can currently install inside a container.
-Installing Object Mount on your Mac directly will allow you to use `cuno-mac`, our handy tool for launching Linux containers that automatically have your local installation of Object Mount available inside them.
+However, if you would like to run the Linux version of Object Mount on your Mac, you can do so inside a container.

 {% callout type="note"  %}
 For those on Apple Silicon (ARM) Macs, macOS 13.0 Ventura or later is required.